GyDavid22/spotify-mixer-react/README.md

 Note: This project is working in its current state, however, it could use some streamlining (e.g. better validations, UX, refactors, more features)

+Spiritual successor of [https://github.com/GyDavid22/spotify-mixer](https://github.com/GyDavid22/spotify-mixer), you can read more there and on the hosted version: [https://spotify-mixer-react.onrender.com/](https://spotify-mixer-react.onrender.com/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).